What is Regenerative Medicine?

 Stem Cell Therapy is considered a “natural” treatment so, unfortunately, insurance does not cover Stem Cell Therapy at this time.

-Stem Cells Injections start at about $4,000 for a 1 Cubic Centimeter (CC) injection.
-If your issue is an arthritic joint, then think 1 CC per joint.
+Stem Cells Injections start at $4,250 for 10 Million Mesenchymal Stem Cells.
+If your issue is an arthritic joint, then think 10 Million cells per joint.
 If you’re issue is more of an inflammatory issue, how many stem cells you need depends on a wide variety of factors.

 Our price structure is as follows:

-There are options for more CC’s, but most peoples concerns can be addressed with 4 CC’s or less.
+Most peoples concerns can be addressed with 40 Million Cells or less.